 What is Cloud Computing?
 Everything You Need to Know.

 A Cloud term refers to a network or the internet.
-In other words, we can say that Cloud is something, which is present at the remote location.
-Cloud can provide services over public and private networks, i.e., WAN, LAN or VPN.
+In other words, we can say that Cloud is something, which is present at a remote location.
+Cloud can provide services over public and private networks, i.e., WAN, LAN, or VPN.